SBUDoIT/unity-lab/README.md

 * src_images -- Images that are meant to be included and distributed in library.
 Typically logos, favicons, backgrounds, textures, icons and other common UI imagery
 * src_js -- Javascript files and libraries split into header/footer sub folders based on where the JS can be included.
 * src_scss -- SASS based CSS files and libraries
+### vendor
-### Vendor -- Composer based folder for downloading required PHP Libraries.
+Composer based folder for downloading required PHP Libraries.
 Do Not Edit.
 May not be included.

 ## Important Files